-A dedicated team of legislative fire safety enforcement and auditing officers work across Aberdeen City auditing relevant premises that are considered as presenting the highest risk to life in the event of a fire.
+A dedicated team of legislative Fire Safety Enforcement and Auditing Officers work across Aberdeen City auditing relevant premises that are considered as presenting the highest risk to life in the event of a fire.

-Throughout this uncertain period and with the pressure of COVID 19 restrictions we have concentrated on our Framework premises such as care homes, hospitals and hotels etc. At times throughout the pandemic and following Scottish government guidance, we worked intuitively creating and utilising a remote auditing procedure.
-This procedure was adopted nationally and is now used throughout Scotland.
-It protects our staff and the public from possible exposure to COVID 19.
+Throughout this year and with the pressure of COVID 19 restrictions we concentrated on our Framework premises such as care homes, hospitals and hotels.
+At times throughout the year following Scottish government guidance, we continued to work intuitively utilising our remote auditing procedure.
 Although not ideal it did give us a path forward when many establishments were unavailable for physical visits.
-With the recent lifting of some restrictions we are back to physical visits and as shown above striving to reach our annual target.
+Towards the end of the year however in Q4 the lifting of restrictions enabled us to resume physical visits and as shown above reach our annual target.